anthonyshort/deku/README.md

 This is off by default and we've made it an option so that you can enable it just during development without needing a separate build.

 Props can originate from anywhere in the outside world, it's useful to validate them.
-When validation is enabled you'll only be able to pass in props that are defined and they must conform the the `propTypes` spec.
+When validation is enabled you'll only be able to pass in props that are defined and they must conform to the `propTypes` spec.

 ## External data and communication